 Temple Isaiah knows how to celebrate Purim!
-On Friday, March 18th, at 7:00 pm, we will make merry with an amusing Purim Sphiel.
+On Saturday, March 23rd, beginning 5:45 pm, we will make merry with an amusing Purim Sphiel.
 Then it is time to grab your groggers as we drown out the name Hamen during our Shabbat Purim Service.

 Purim is celebrated by the reading of the Scroll of Esther, known in Hebrew as the Megillat Esther, which relates the basic story of Purim.
 Under the rule of King Ahashuerus, Haman, the King’s prime minister, plots to exterminate all of the Jews of Persia.
 His plan is foiled by Queen Esther and her cousin Mordechai, who ultimately save the Jews of the land from destruction.
 The reading of the megillah is typically a rowdy affair, punctuated by booing and noise-making when Haman’s name is read aloud.